 As Macron and Merkel are attempting to bolster the pro-E.U. alliance, there are other European leaders trying to enhance the euroskeptic blitzkrieg.

 …there are other European leaders trying to enhance the euroskeptic blitzkrieg.

 Italian Deputy Prime Minister Matteo Salvini traveled to Poland, where he is looking to get Rome and Warsaw to join forces to “be part of the new spring of Europe, the renaissance of European values.”
 Ostensibly, the populist leaders in these countries are on the hunt to establish a euroskeptic entente ahead of the next session of European Parliament voting.

 With ballooning discontent in several eurozone nations including Hungary, Greece, and the Czech Republic, anti-E.U. viewpoints are being represented far and wide.
 There are plenty of skeptical voices being heard even across Germany, Denmark, Austria, and France – countries that are generally pro-E.U.

 Frexit, Italexit, Nexit, and Swexit.
 Who will be the next nation to announce they are getting off the sinking ship?
 Better yet, considering how British politicians are dragging their feet and making the Brexit process deliberately slow, perhaps the question should be: Will Brussels even permit another member nation to hold a referendum on whether to withdraw from the union?
-The E.U. is a cult, and cults never allow you to leave of your own accord.We value your comments!
-Please weigh in on our comment section below.
+The E.U. is a cult, and cults never allow you to leave of your own accord.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com